 The Boeing 757 and 767 were developed simultaneously.
 Hence it is not strange that both aircraft have a lot in common.
 Look for example at the shape of the cockpit windows, tailcone and vertical stabiliser.
-However the Boeing 757 has a single aisle and a narrower fuselage, compared to the wide body 767.
+However, the Boeing 757 has a single aisle and a narrower fuselage, compared to the wide body 767.
 This results in a different nose shape and appearance.
 Although different, the bottom edges of the cockpit side windows still form a V shape like on the 737 and earlier models.

 To differentiate between the different 757 subtypes you have to look at